jgirardet/sublack/README.rst

 #.
 Install `Black`_ (if you haven't already)::

-	   pip install black # Requires python 3.6
+	   pip install black # Requires python 3.6 or pip install blackd # for blackd support

 #.
 In PackageControl just find ``sublack``, and that's it !